-Jump to: RECIPE | Homemade vs Pudding Mix | Ingredients & Substitutions | Illustrated Step by Step | More Southern Recipes
+Jump to: RECIPE | Homemade vs Pudding Mix | Ingredients & Substitutions | Step by Step | More Southern Recipes | FAQ

 This post may contain affiliate links, and you can read our disclosure information here–

-Is Banana Pudding Southern?
+Is Banana Pudding a Southern Dish?

 Banana pudding has a strong Southern identity that goes back more than half a century.
 A detailed history of banana pudding can be found at Serious Eats, where it is tied to bananas being imported to New Orleans, Nabisco’s marketing of Nilla Wafers, and the writings of food journalists.

 - Do you bake the whole thing in an oven or just assemble and chill?
-(I assembled and chilled)
+(I assembled and chilled).

 Ingredients and Substitutions

-Homemade Pudding vs Instant Pudding Mix
+Homemade Pudding vs Instant Mix: Does It Matter?

 Homemade pudding, vanilla or chocolate, is really underrated.
 The flavor is so much richer and so much more complex.
 The texture is thick (and slightly lumpy) rather than thin and watery like a powdered mix can be.